 My AI coding journey continues.

-As explained, it takes understanding of the feedback loops that help correct errors.
+As explained, understanding feedback loops is crucial for correcting errors.
 Part of this is using explicit tests for desirable outcomes.
 A process for test-driven design would be even better.

-The main question that comes out of that experience was: How can we let the AI check itself?
+The main question from that experience was: How can we let the AI check itself?

-This is what agentic coding, or swarm coding, is all about.
-There are a couple of approaches to that.
+This is what agentic-coding, or swarm coding, is all about, and there are a couple of approaches to that.

 Here is what I did: